tonygeomoraes/academic-kickstart/content/home/publications.md

 active = true
 date = 2016-04-20

-title = "Recent Publications"
+title = "Publications"
-subtitle = ""
+subtitle = "Moraes, A., Schroeder, P., and Austin, J., 2016.
+“Clay mineral concentration with depth and land use history in Calhoun, South Carolina.”
+Geological Society of America Abstracts with Programs 48(7)."

 # Order that this section will appear in.
 weight = 20